cabforum/smime/SBR.md

 If digital identity documents (such as passports or national ID cards including a chip bearing digitally signed information about the holder) are used as evidence, the CA or RA SHALL only accept eMRTD digital identity documents according to ICAO 9303 part 10.

-This method does not include "eID" as decsribed in Regulation (EU) 910/2014.
+This method does not include "eID" as described in Regulation (EU) 910/2014.

 3.	**From a certificate supporting a digital signature applied by the Applicant**